DeepSpaceHarbor/vistalook-relook-final/README.md

 # Changelog

 - [x] Removed the menu icon/orb.
-You can replace the orb with a custom icon of your choice.
+You can replace the vista logo orb with a custom icon of your choice.